 Angle of view: 47 degrees

 Filter size: 46mm

 Olympus M.Zuiko 25mm f/1.8: Key features

 The size and weight of this lens is among its key features.
 It measures just 58x42mm and weighs a mere 137g, making for a very discreet combination with small form-factor MFT camera bodies.

 The modest f/1.8 aperture is a key ingredient in the downsized design.
 It’s two-thirds of a stop or a full stop slower than f/1.4 or f/1.2 lenses but most faster lenses are larger, heavier and around two or three times as expensive to buy.

 Despite its relatively tiny build, the lens feels tough and well engineered.
 Indeed, it’s billed as a 'Premium' lens.
 It features MSC (Movie & Still Compatible) autofocus, which is quick for stills and enables smooth, virtually silent autofocus transitions when shooting movies.
 The electronically coupled manual focus ring is the only ‘large’ thing about the lens, making manual focusing comfortable and precise, with a very smooth action.

-Unlike its sibling M.ZUIKO DIGITAL ED 75mm f/1.8, this one doesn’t feature any Extra-low Dispersion glass but it does have two aspherical glass elements.
+Unlike the much larger M.Zuiko 75mm f/1.8, this one doesn’t feature any Extra-low Dispersion glass but it does have two aspherical glass elements.
 The seven-blade diaphragm maintains a fairly well rounded aperture when stopping down a little from f/1.8.